samuelliem/PythonGeometryObject2D/README.md

 # PythonGeometryObject2D
-In this practice, i make my own distribution to make some Geometry Object 2D, like: Square, Rectangle, Tight Triangle and Equilateral Triangle
+In this practice, i make my own distribution to make some Geometry Object 2D

+Which have feature to prints
+--
+1. Square
+2. Rectangle
+3. Right Triangle
+4. Equilateral Triangle